High SAT/ACT Score, Low GPA: A Dilemma

 Also Consider the Classes You're Taking

 If you are taking advanced placement courses and are struggling, it is still far better than doing poorly in comparatively easy classes.
 You should consider the pattern of your grades and determine why you got low grades in particular classes.
 After all, you can be sure that the admissions committee will be doing just that.
-If you can provide an explanation for your patterns, it will assist them as they are deciding whether you let you in.
+If you can provide an explanation for your patterns, it will assist them as they are deciding whether to let you in.

 Scenario 3: Enrolled in AP Classes, Got a Low GPA